📞 087 001 0733 | ✉️ info@apostille.co.za [Book an Appointment →]

 | Signature witnessing | Verification of identity and witnessing of signatures |

-| Affidavits & declarations | Sworn statements for legal, immigration or personal use |
+| Affidavits & declarations | Sworn statements for legal, immigration, or personal use |

 | Oaths | Administration of oaths for evidence or legal proceedings |